3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/instructor_notes/unit_01/html/html-dom.md

 <br />

-**QUESTION:** What are some attributes that we add to HTML tags?
+**QUESTION:** What are some attributes that you know of?

 <br />

 ## Common tags with attributes

 1. a
   - Anchor tag.
 Creates a clickable link to another page.
-Uses the `href` attribute to do so
+It uses the `href` attribute to do so.
   - example: `<a href="http://www.google.com">This link will go to Google</a>`
   - note that the actual URL (location) of the page is hidden, and that only the content is shown.
-1. img
+2. img
-  - self closing, but contains a `src` attribute with is the URL for the image
+  - self-closing tag, but contains a `src` attribute with the URL for the image
+  - make sure to add an `alt` attribute, as you need this for accessibility purposes or if your image doesn't show up.
   - example: `<img src="https://www.google.com/images/branding/googlelogo/2x/googlelogo_color_272x92dp.png" alt="google logo"/>`
-1. video
+3. video
   - like `img` but links to a video
   - example: `<video src="http://www.w3schools.com/html/mov_bbb.mp4"/>`
   - also has attributes like `autoplay`, `controls`, `loop`
-1. audio
+4. audio
   - like `img` and `video`
   - example: `<audio controls="true" src="http://www.w3schools.com/tags/horse.mp3" />`